NTBlok/django_tutorial/README.md

     git clone https://github.com/NTBlok/django_tutorial.git

-Follow tutorial at url above to create directories and files identical to ./my_django_tutorial/*
+Follow tutorial at url above to create directories and files identical to mysite directory

 For part 1 the following shell commands are executed: